TheCyberQuake/ServerHack/Readme.txt

   12. Go to Servers, then load The Hive
   13. If everything is working, you should now be loaded into your server

+Color Codes:

+Update 1.2.1 added color codes to the script.
+The screen window should always important info on screen, it can sometimes be easily ignored due to being a wall of text once adguard home loads.
+So the screen will change colors to reflect different circumstances.

+Light Blue - Everythings working normally
+Red - Critical error.
+Likely URL/IP given failed ping check to ensure it's valid Gray - Downloading adguard, or first launch initilization required Purple - The script detected an IP change on the computer it's running on.
+You will
+    likely need to update your DNS settings on the device running Minecraft